tobydriscoll/udmath305/_notes/laplace-transform/10-basics.md

 *(See sections 5.1 and 5.2)*

-What if we lived in Exponential Town?

-In Exponential Town, every function is an exponential.
-Taking its derivative is so easy--just multiply by a number.
-Integration is pretty easy, too (as soon as you figure out how to get a unique result).

-Sadly, Exponential Town is a dull place to live.
-But that doesn't mean we can't visit.
-While we're there, the functions we bring with us are remarkably chill about being differentiated.
-ODEs look like simple algebra.
-The tricky part is trying to bring the functions back home with us.
-Some of them, including a lot that are fun to hang out with, make the trip back just fine.
-But many require extensive surgery.
-Some just don't make it.

-Here's how we take a function $f(t)$, defined for all $t\ge 0$, to Exponential Town.
-It's called the Laplace Express--I mean, Transform.
+*We hop aboard the Laplace Express, which takes us to a curious corner of Linearity Land.
+It's rumored that the inhabitants live by strange rules, and trying to leave it with functions in your luggage famously causes a nightmare of paperwork, if you can get them out at all.
+But stories of beautiful solutions for complicated inputs give the place a mysterious pull.*

+Here is a rule for replacing a function $f(t)$ (defined for $t\ge 0$) by a counterpart $F(s)$ called its *Laplace transform*{:.def}:

 $${\cal L}[f] = F(s) = \int_0^\infty f(t) e^{-st}\, dt.$$

-(I use square brackets instead of curly braces, which the book uses, because they're a tad easier to type.
+(I use square brackets instead of the curly braces that the book uses, because they're a tad easier to type.
 Don't make it a thing.)
-See what's happening here?
-The transformed function depends on a variable which we consistently call $s$.
-It's inside the integral.
-After the integration, we get a number that depends on $s$.
-That's the value of $F(s)$.
+In principle, for a given $s$ we could plug it into the integral and get a number, which is the value of $F(s)$.

+In practice, though, you learn to do Laplace transforms the same way you learned to take derivatives, by learning key canonical cases and how they combine in more complicated instances.

-### Canonical Example 1
+## Canonical Example 1

 Let $f(t)\equiv 1$.